 RPU is developing a new Electric Rule for customers who elect to opt-out of AMI installations.
-This policy will be presented for approval by both the Board and City Council during the full implementation phase of the project.
+This policy will be presented for approval by both the Board and City Council during the full implementation phase of the project no later than January 2022.